 For geraniums, feed them rinsed coffee grounds.

 Pick outside flowers in early morning or evening to avoid bees.
 Bees will be in their hives during these hours.
 Or tap flowers gently so bees will fly out.
+If you see bees suddenly nesting on your tree, then it's best to call a beekeeper as they have no hive and won't just go away.

 Tulips will continue to grow after they are clipped, so you may have to switch to a taller vase.